digital-earths-global-hackathon/scientific-scope/content/models/icon.md

 #### Standard output

 The standard output follows the data request (https://digital-earths-global-hackathon.github.io/hosting/technical/data_request.html) with a few deviations:
-- The soil liquid water content `mrso` in kg/m2 is available as 3d field for 5 soil levels instead of a vertical sum over all soil levels.
+- `mrso`, the soil liquid water content in kg/m2 is available as 3d field for 5 soil levels instead of a vertical sum over all soil levels.
-- The liquid water content of surface snow `swe` is not available over land ice so that this field is zero in areas like Antarctica and Greenland
+- `swe`, the liquid water content of surface snow is not available over land ice so that this field is zero in areas like Antarctica and Greenland

-### Additional outputs
+### Additional output

-- Relative vorticity in the atmosphere (rva) in 1/s, a 3d field on 3 pressure levels: 850, 500 and 300 hPa, 3-hourly, instantaneous
+- `rva`, relative vorticity in the atmosphere in 1/s, as 3d field on 3 pressure levels: 850, 500 and 300 hPa, 3-hourly, instantaneous
 - Energy content of the atmosphere in J/m2, 3-hourly, instantaneous
   - `egpvi`: geopotential energy content
   - `einvi`: internal energy content